-He’s using his power on me, which I’m briefly allowing him to.
+He’s using his power on me, and I’m briefly allowing him to.
 He’s good at making people like him, though he keeps the world at arm’s length.
-Today his hair, usually a chestnut brown, is streaked red with sunlight.
+His hair, streaked red with sunlight, is usually a chestnut brown.
 His eyes, nearly incandescent, search to permeate me.
 He probes near my Third Eye.
-I open it a sliver.
-He can’t gain the same access to my Memory Castle as I can to his.
-I’m older, and my powers have been active longer.
-However, truth be told, I probably care more about this situation than he does, which gives him an advantage.
-But, I’ve also been telepathic longer than him, and I’m nothing if not self-aware.
+I open it a sliver, for him.
+He can’t gain the same access to my Third Eye as I can to his.
+I’m older, and my powers have been active longer, and, truth be told, I probably care more about this situation than he does, which gives him an advantage, but I’ve also been a telepathic longer than him, and I’m nothing if not self-aware.
 I sense his power.
 He has been honing himself.
 Good.

 (I’m standing on fluffy white clouds, just outside his Memory Castle.
 I smirk.
 Of course Thomas has made a castle in the clouds.
 This is about as far as his creative imagination usually needs to go, a well-trod trope supported by Sistine Chapels, Enlightenment mythos and other heavenly iconography.
 A good Catholic boy!
 His castle, massive, spartan in design.
 Smooth, thick, bleached white limestone.
 Few windows, mostly small, except in the very center, overlooking a courtyard, larger windows.
 Peaking spires disappear into another, higher level of cloud cover.
 At least he saw fit to make himself a modest banquet hall, I think to myself.
 I look down at the cloud cover.
 Opaque, they billow up to the ankle, which, sure, okay – respectable.
 But, then I realize, he doesn’t want me knowing if this is a high-capped mountain covered in clouds, or if his castle actually floats in the heavens.
-Christian hubris, I whisper to myself, opening a shining, gilded gate.
+Christian hubris, I whisper to myself, opening a smooth, shining gilded gate.
 Oddly, it makes a lonely, creaking sound.
 I suppose that makes sense.
 Everything here is solid, neat and tidy, but it’s unattended.
-Completely abandoned, I think to myself, and run a pensive tongue across my lips.)
+There are no frills in this heaven-for-someone-from-Amish-country.)

 Eventually he brings up comedy, and congratulates me for launching Evil Mutants and Friends at The Satellite.
 He runs a different queer variety show out of a smaller, dowdier venue, based on a donation model.
 I pay him a compliment, encouraging him to eventually move toward charging audience.
 I’m flattered, he says, that you think we’re worth the price of admission.

 I clear my throat.
-I bring up our mutual colleague, Chris Jericho.
+I bring up our mutual colleague, Chris Jericho

-Eddie Thomas met me when I lived in New York.
+I knew Eddie Thomas when I lived in New York.
 He came to see an improvised musical I was in, one night, and was impressed with some of my tricks.
 He started following me and we became friends.
 He’s sweet, mostly, but also self-serving in his sweetness.
-He’s an evil mutant, so, what else would I expect?
-He has just come from a swim at the West Hollywood Public Pool, and his skin looks perfect – creamy, even.
-Delicate, yet masculine, somehow alabaster, Thomas, so auburn, chestnut, rosy and white, and so very ABC Family.
+He’s an Evil Mutant, what else would I expect?
+He’s lovely today – having just come from a swim at the West Hollywood Public Pool – his skin looks perfect.
+Creamy, I think to myself.
+Delicate, yet masculine, alabaster, auburn, chestnut, rosy and white and so very ABC Family.
 Nonthreatening.

 I open up his Eye a little more and I’m shocked.